-If your feeling blue, you have a lot of choices these days.
-And fortunately, some of the national euphoria regarding Prozac is giving way to widespread enthusiasm for St. John's wort.
+If you're feeling blue, you have a lot of choices these days.
+And fortunately, some of the national euphoria regarding Prozac is giving way to widespread enthusiasm for St. John's Wort.
 The former comes with a list of about 50 known side effects, the latter virtually none.
 That's because one is a drug and the other is an herb.
 This is progress.

 Eventually there was somewhat of a backlash, as more and more side effects were discovered, with some people even accusing the drug of triggering violent rages.
 And in "Talking Back to Prozac," psychiatrist Peter Breggin was harshly critical of the tendency of the profession to become increasingly reliant on psychoactive drugs, referring to them as the modern-day equivalent of lobotomies and electroshock therapy.

 ST. JOHN'S WORT AFFECTS NEUROTRANSMITTERS